-Title III of the Americans with Disabilities Act seeks to eliminate obstacles to the full and equal enjoyment of goods, services, facilities, privileges and accommodations encountered by persons with disabilities.
+Title III of the Americans with Disabilities Act seeks to eliminate obstacles to the full and equal enjoyment of goods, services, facilities, privileges, and accommodations encountered by persons with disabilities.
 The law has become an increasingly important part of the legal landscape, affecting practically every business in the country.
-While Title III affords companies a useful roadmap to providing individuals with disabilities equal access to "public accommodations," it also raises the potential for ruinous litigation, bad publicity and significant damages for those businesses that do not carefully evaluate their compliance.
-With experienced attorneys who are well-versed in the many aspects of Title III, Wiley Rein provides counsel to companies in this continually evolving area, from assessing compliance with Title III's thicket of regulation to defending against litigation initiated by private entities and the Department of Justice (DOJ).
+While Title III affords companies a useful roadmap to providing individuals with disabilities equal access to "public accommodations," it also raises the potential for ruinous litigation, bad publicity, and significant damages for those businesses that do not carefully evaluate their compliance.
+With experienced attorneys who are well versed in the many aspects of Title III, Wiley Rein provides counsel to companies in this continually evolving area, from assessing compliance with Title III's thicket of regulation to defending against litigation initiated by private entities and the U.S. Department of Justice (DOJ).

 Compliance and Enforcement

 Wiley Rein assists companies in making sure that their facilities comply with Title III's three main requirements:

 - Removal of architectural barriers;

 - Providing auxiliary aids and services to disabled individuals; and